 Interested in becoming a programme mentor?

 All of our industry mentors are volunteers.
-All expenses are covered for both lead and support roles.
+All expenses are covered for both lead and support roles if the programme is delivered face to face.

 Join us and be part of a movement to correct gender inequality and make a fairer and more equal society for all.